alayton/subnet-demo/devlog.md

 `FOSRestBundle` seems like the go-to solution for REST API's, but it doesn't support Symfony 5 yet, so that wasn't an option. `JMSSerializer` was referenced alongside it repeatedly, and seems to work fine.
 After adding that in and implementing it, the backend was done, even faster than I expected.
 With the extra time, I got started on writing this.

 ## Day 3

+This is the part that I expected to be the most challenging, and I wasn't wrong.
+Angular uses a lot of conventions that are radically different from React, and some of the syntax is just completely foreign.
+That said, I've always learned by diving in and finding answers as I go, and that's what I did this time as well.
+Typically, that means working from existing code and adopting practices from that.
+In this case, I'm not working with an existing codebase, so the introductory Angular tutorial (among others that I found for specific problems) served that purpose.

+The result is, I suspect, a very basic app structure that probably wouldn't scale very well.
+That's definitely something that was on my mind throughout the day: how should I be approaching this?
+Writing the app to simply meet the requirements, or spending time on a more robust structure to try to show more mastery?

+I've obviously chosen the former, in part because I don't have much mastery to show in this area, but also because I'm a firm believer in not overengineering a solution.
+In order to plan for a more robust application, some idea of what it could be down the road is needed - that's definitely not something I have here, so I feel pretty okay about this choice.

+While Angular is very different from React, I've found that I quite like the tooling around it.
+One of the big headaches in starting a React project is getting a good build pipeline put together, and all of that is just baked into Angular's CLI for free.
+I love it.

+I've kind of gone off on a couple tangents today, but that kind of says something about how the work went.
+There wasn't anything that came up as a serious roadblock, and once I started getting a grasp of how Angular works, the parts just sort of fell into place.
+There are parts that I'm not certain about (namely, the massaging of the endpoint response in the subnet service), but I don't feel bad about them either.

+## Final Thoughts

+I'm happy with how much I've learned through this challenge, particularly with Docker and Angular.
+I'm concerned with my interpretation of the challenge though, because it seems like something that could be easily done in under a day by someone with recent Symfony and Angular experience.
+Maybe the week timeline is intended for people only spending a couple hours in the evenings?

+I knew I would probably enjoy Angular once I gave it a chance - the same friends that originally sold me on Go have been using it for years now.
+I'm a bit relieved that working with PHP is better than I remembered.
+It's probably unfair to base my opinion of it on the When I Work codebase.
+That monstrosity is Symfony in the same repository as Kohana, built on questionable 10 year old code.